Case Study Icon

 • Hire an accountant to do their tax preparation each year

-• Consolidate their bank and investment accounts to one company to simplify tracking and management
+• Consolidate their bank and investment accounts to one company to simplify tracking and management as they create income in retirement

 • Learn more about investing in regular meetings